wandb/weave/docs/docs/guides/integrations/cerebras.md

 ## Create a `Model` for easier experimentation

-When you're pushing the boundaries of speed with Cerebras, you need to keep track of your experiments.
-The [`Model`](/guides/core-types/models) class helps you organize and compare different iterations of your app.
+The [Model](/guides/core-types/models) class in Weave helps you organize and compare different iterations of your app.
+This is particularly useful when experimenting with Cerebras models.
+Here's an example:

-Here's an example of how you can use it with Cerebras:

 ```python
 import os